HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Related Works

 \subsection{Metric Localisation}

 Existing approaches for unified LPR and 6-DoF metric localisation typically fall into two categories: (a) sparse keypoint-based~\cite{duDH3DDeepHierarchical2020,komorowskiEgoNNEgocentricNeural2022}, or (b) dense correspondence-based~\cite{cattaneoLCDNetDeepLoop2022,goswamiSALSASwiftAdaptive2024}.
 Sparse keypoint methods such as EgoNN~\cite{komorowskiEgoNNEgocentricNeural2022} predict a keypoint saliency map to filter uncertain keypoints, with RANSAC~\cite{fischlerRandomSampleConsensus1981} for subsequent pose estimation.
 This works well in environments with distinct geometric features, but keypoint repeatability suffers in unstructured and cluttered environments~\cite{carvalhodelimaOnline6DoFGlobal2025}.
 Dense approaches typically apply robust solvers to local feature correspondences which incurs high computational cost, especially with poor initial correspondences.
-LCDNet~\cite{cattaneoLCDNetDeepLoop2022} employs an Unbalanced Optimal Transport (UOT) head with weighted SVD to efficiently estimate 6-DoF pose during training, but relies on RANSAC at inference for better robustness.
+LCDNet~\cite{cattaneoLCDNetDeepLoop2022} employs an Unbalanced Optimal Transport (UOT) head to efficiently estimate 6-DoF pose during training, but relies on RANSAC at inference for robustness.

-Recent works in point cloud registration have explored more sophisticated end-to-end approaches.
-Deep robust estimators such as PointDSC~\cite{baiPointDSCRobustPoint2021} aim to be drop-in replacements for RANSAC, training a small network with a spatial consistency prior to predict outlier correspondences.
+Recent works in point cloud registration explore more sophisticated approaches.
+Deep robust estimators such as PointDSC~\cite{baiPointDSCRobustPoint2021} aim to be drop-in replacements for RANSAC, training a small network with a spatial consistency prior to predict outliers.
 CoFiNet~\cite{yuCoFiNetReliableCoarsetofine2021} and GeoTransformer~\cite{qinGeoTransformerFastRobust2023} adopt keypoint-free coarse-to-fine registration schemes, which utilise patch-level correspondences to improve robustness in low-overlap scenes.
 We demonstrate that coarse-to-fine registration is better suited to unstructured environments and cross-source scenarios than keypoint-based methods.